Beckton Gas Works: Beckton Gasworks as a film location

-The Gasworks, Products Works and Alps were used as a location for TV and cinema filming on a number of occasions.
-In the 1960s comedy films and TV programmes, such as Michael Bentine’s It's a Square World, were shot here.
-The mounds of chemical waste were used to portray mountaineering scenes.
-In 1975 the film Brannigan starring John Wayne used the location.
-The opening sequence of the 1981 James Bond movie For Your Eyes Only was filmed here.
-The scenes involved Roger Moore as James Bond attempting to regain control of a helicopter operated by remote control by his nemesis Ernst Stavro Blofeld.
-The gasworks buildings were also used in a number of scenes representing a dystopian 1984 London in the 1984 film version of the George Orwell's Nineteen Eighty-Four.
 In 1986, the film Biggles: Adventures in Time used the gasworks as a location for a weapon testing ground.
 Neil Dickson, who played Biggles in Biggles: Adventures in Time, played a similar character in the 1987 film It Couldn't Happen Here, a surreal, musical journey through the songs of the pop duo Pet Shop Boys.
 In the film, Dickson drives Neil Tennant and Chris Lowe to a apocalyptic wasteland, the scenes of which were filmed at Beckton, very close to the same area used in Stanley Kubrick’s 1987 film Full Metal Jacket.

-Patrick Keiller's 1997 film Robinson in Space visits Beckton, including 'East Ham Churchyard' ("the largest in England" noted the narrator Paul Scofield) opposite Beckton Alps.
-Asylum, a 2000 film of Iain Sinclair and Chris Petit for Channel 4, was partially shot at Beckton Alps while it was still a dry-ski slope.

 In the final hour or so of Full Metal Jacket, Stanley Kubrick's 1987 movie portraying the Vietnam War, Matthew Modine (Private Joker), Adam Baldwin (Animal Mother) and their platoon go into Huế, a Vietnamese city, to clear it of Viet Cong and snipers.
 Kubrick had the whole gasworks selectively demolished and the art department then dressed the 'set' with latticework and appropriate advertising hoardings to make it believable.
 At one point the soldiers enter a building to flush out a sniper.
 This building was one of several located between the central buildings of the old gasworks and about 200 yards from the river Thames.
 The final scene sees the soldiers marching off into the (London) sunset against the silhouettes of the burning gasworks' chimneys and buildings, singing the Mickey Mouse March from the US children's TV show.
 In the film a period of several days takes place in the protagonists' lives as they travel through Huế city; in reality the action took place within just 1 sqmi.
 According to Kubrick collaborator Leon Vitali, who worked on Full Metal Jacket, the gasworks were built by an architectural firm that also constructed much of Huế.